Rudolph, the Red-Nosed Reindeer (song): History

 The song was also performed on the December 6, 1949, Fibber McGee and Molly radio broadcast by Teeny (Marian Jordan's little girl character) and the Kingsmen vocal group.
 The lyrics varied greatly from the Autry version.
 Autry's recording sold 1.75 million copies its first Christmas season and 1.5 million the following year.
 In 1969, it was awarded a gold disk by the RIAA for sales of 7 million, which was Columbia's highest-selling record at the time.
 It eventually sold a total of 12.5 million.
 Cover versions included, sales exceed 150 million copies, second only to Bing Crosby's "White Christmas".

 Autry recorded another version of the song in the fall of 1957, and released it the same year through his own record label, Challenge Records.
 This version featured an accompaniment by a full orchestra and chorus.
 This was the only other version of the song Autry recorded and released on an album.

 In 1959, Chuck Berry released a recording of a sequel, "Run Rudolph Run" (sometimes called "Run Run Rudolph"), originally credited to Berry but subsequent releases are often credited to Marks and Marvin Brodie.

+In 1959, Dean Martin covered the song for his album A Winter Romance.

 In December 2018, Autry's original version entered the Billboard Hot 100 at No. 36, nearly 70 years after it first charted.
 It climbed to No. 27 the week ending December 22, 2018. and peaked at No. 16 the week ending January 5, 2019.

 In 2024, Gene Autry's recording was inducted into the National Recording Registry by the Library of Congress as being culturally, historically or aesthetically significant.